College of the Marists: Architecture

-The rectangular building with basement, is two-storeys with mansard roof.
-A simple plan, the principal facade (oriented to the Avenida da Boavista) includes porch fronted by staircase and defined by balustrade in granite.
+The rectangular building with basement is two stories with a mansard roof.
+A simple plan, the principal facade (oriented to the Avenida da Boavista) includes a porch fronted by a staircase and defined by balustrade in granite.
 Flanking this portico are windows on the ground and second floors framed in granite and curved lintels.
-On its rear profile, the building is marked by a slender and aligned aperture, while the side elevations (equal to one another) features a ground floor with four windows and an upper floor with balcony doors.
-The surfaces have a continuous cornice in granite with closed and areas with vases, interrupted the main facade in the center by a small backrest surmounted by a perfect arch back inscribed with the monogram BRS.
+On its rear profile, the building is marked by a slender and aligned aperture, while the side elevations, equal to one another, features a ground floor with four windows and an upper floor with balcony doors.
+The surfaces have a continuous cornice in granite with closed areas with vases, interrupted the main facade in the center by a small backrest surmounted by a perfect arch back inscribed with the monogram BRS.

 The interior space is marked in the center by a double bifurcated staircase lit wood above by a skylight.
 The remaining rooms are organized around the staircase in a symmetrical manner.
-The treatment on doors, that includes etched glass, are framed in granite or crafted wood.
+The treatment on doors, including etched glass, are framed in granite or crafted wood.